ZorkJ/starter-hugo-academic/content/publication/russia2022/index.md

 ---
-title: Sanctions and Social Capital: Evidence from the Russian Invasion of Ukraine
+title: "Sanctions and Social Capital: Evidence from the Russian Invasion of Ukraine"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;